Prometheus-X-association/learning-traces/docs/design-document.md

 \_Does this BB rely on any 3rd-party components?
 See also the "EDGE third party/background components" spreadsheet.

-## Implementation Details

-_This is optional: remove this heading if not needed.
-You can add details about implementation plans and lower-level design here._

 ## OpenAPI Specification

 \_In the future: link your OpenAPI spec here.

-## Test specification

-_Test definitions and testing environment should be availaible, and the tests should be repeatable._

-### Test plan

-Testing strategy, tools and methods chosen, methods for acceptance criteria.
-To be detailed.

-### Internal unit tests

-_Here specify the test cases for the units inside the BB.
-Candidates for tools that can be used to implement the test cases: JUnit, Mockito, Pytest._

-### Component-level testing

-_Here specify how to test this component/BB as a whole.
-This is similar to how other BBs will use this component.
-Candidates for tools that can be used to implement the test cases: K6, Postman, stepci, Pact
-An example tutorial is available [here](https://github.com/ftsrg-edu/swsv-labs/wiki/2b-Integration-testing)._

 -->